 The National Governor’s Association and the Council of Chief State School Officers initiated the new CCSS standards back in 2009.
 The standards aim to create a collaborative foundation across states and districts, eliminating the need for each state to have its own unique set of standards.
 Public schools are often encouraged, in the form of funding, to adopt these standards in an effort to create uniformity of standards and expectations.

 In addition to new standards, Common Core also brings a new standardized test for students.
 Private school students are not bound by these tests.
 The Smarter Balanced Assessment Consortium (SBAC) is writing the new test, which will no longer include multiple choice or true and false questions.
 Sixty percent of the test will be performance-based tasks and the majority will be performed on computers.

-SATs and ACTs are also being rewritten to align with the new standards.
-The architect of the Common Core, David Coleman, is the current president of the College Board and is redesigning the SAT, targeting the introduction of the new test format and content in 2015.
-The ACT is also being revised at this time.
+SATs and ACTs have also been rewritten to align with the new standards.
+The architect of the Common Core, David Coleman, as president of the College Board, led the redesign of the SAT, introduced in 2015.

 COMMON CORE AND HORIZON PREP